-The Help to Buy: ISA is a scheme designed to boost the amount you're able to save to put towards a deposit for your first home, with that extra boost being provided by the Government: if you save money into a dedicated Help to Buy: ISA, the Government will top it up by 25%.
+The Help to Buy ISA is a scheme designed to boost the amount you're able to save to put towards a deposit for your first home, with that extra boost being provided by the Government: if you save money in a dedicated Help to Buy ISA, the Government will top it up by 25%.
 Essentially, this means that for every £200 you save, you'll receive a Government bonus of £50, up to a maximum bonus of £3,000.

 You can save up to £200 per month in the ISA, and to kick-start the account, you're allowed to make an initial lump sum deposit of £1,200.
 You'll need to have saved at least £1,600 in the account in order to receive the bonus, however, as the minimum that can be applied for is £400, and to benefit from the full £3,000 bonus you'll need to save £12,000 of your own money – which, based on the current monthly deposit allowance, would take just over four years to achieve.

-Generally speaking, most first-time buyers here in the UK will qualify to take part in the scheme, but just to remove all doubt, here are a couple of checklists.
+Generally speaking, most first-time buyers here in the UK will qualify for the scheme, but just to remove all doubt, here are a couple of checklists.
 To qualify for a Help to Buy ISA, you must:

 Furthermore, to qualify for the Government bonus, the property you're buying must:

-You can use the Help to Buy: ISA together with the other Help to Buy scheme, (the equity loan element), so it's perfectly possible to save for your home with Government support and go on from that to buy your property with the same kind of help.
+You can use the Help to Buy ISA together with the Help to Buy Equity Loan scheme, so it's perfectly possible to save for your home with Government support and go on from that to buy your property with the same kind of help.

-Under a portfolio arrangement you can save into a cash ISA and a Help to Buy: ISA at the same time, subject to standard cash ISA and Help to Buy: ISA allowance limits.
-So far Nationwide and NatWest have announced that they'll offer this as an option, but it's worth speaking to them or your individual savings provider to get a better understanding of what it entails.
+Under a portfolio arrangement you can save into a cash ISA and a Help to Buy ISA at the same time, subject to standard cash ISA and Help to Buy ISA allowance limits.
+To see if the provider you’re interested in offers such a portfolio, simply go to the Help to Buy ISA page and check if it allows you to split your ISA allowance in the details.
+That said, it's also worth speaking to the individual savings provider to get a better understanding of what this entails.